Review: new Tesco Easy Home Bake baking range

 Billy Bear arrives in a spotty duffle bag with a diary to complete about his adventures at your house.
 So you get to read what he’s been doing with everyone else in the class.
-Billy Bear has been to karate classes and various day trips but had never made any cakes.
+Billy Bear has been to karate classes and various day trips but had never been baking cakes with the children.

-Although Twitter is full of folk making scathing remarks about convenience food, actually there’s a lot to be said for a little kit that allows children to be fully involved in a project with a lot less mess being made in the process.
+Social media is full of folk making scathing remarks about convenience food.
+Actually there’s a lot to be said for a little kit that allows children to be fully involved in a project with a lot less mess being made in the process.

 Granted it doesn’t take that long to whip up your own sponge batter but if you’re pushed for time and tired enough making that night’s dinner, a little person pleading to make cakes at the same time can send you over the edge.